 Where do I get my office/lab/building key?
-Administrative Assistant: Ian Turner (email@example.com), Alex 267.
+Staffing Support Clerk: Kaitlin Milley (email@example.com), Alex 267.
 Lauren Poland (firstname.lastname@example.org), Alex, 261 is your connection for building maintenance, department vehicles, copier codes, safety and security, expense claims, and equipment booking related questions.
 If you are located in Bovey, contact Jo-Anne Scarrow (email@example.com), Bovey 1107, for all building-related inquiries.

 How do I get my student card?
 Follow the prompts on this Campus Card website.
-For picking up cards or card issues, you can visit the Student ID Card Centre on the third floor of the university centre, bring a piece of government issued photo ID.
+For picking up cards or card issues, you can visit the Student ID Card Centre in the basement of the University Centre, Level 0, Room 008bring a piece of government issued photo ID.

 How do I sign up for courses?
 Course enrollment is done on the school’s WebAdvisor site.
 You must sign in with your username and password to select courses.
 Those available, their descriptions and other helpful information can be found in the graduate calendar.
 There are two periods when you are able to select courses, emails will alert you to both.
 The first period is a few weeks prior to the semesters start and you select courses one semester at a time.
 The second is in the two weeks around the start of that semester.
 See the schedule of dates in the graduate calendar for specific dates on course drop and add periods.
 Note: Even if you are NOT taking any classes you must register for UNIV*7510 (for full-time students) or UNIV*7520 (for part-time students) AND UNIV*7500.